|

 times, the leather stays smooth and soft.

-check out that there are no sharp edges.
-Chains are the most uncomfortable
+out that there are no sharp edges.
+Chains are the most uncomfortable bondage

-bondage device, because it is more stiff than rope and it is very easy
+device, because it is more stiff than rope and it is very easy to clip

-to clip skin between the segments of the chain.
-So it is better, to use
+skin between the segments of the chain.
+So it is better, to use the chain

 By the way: Rope and other bondage gear is easier to handle, if you have